renatosilva/easyoptions/README.md

 # EasyOptions

 EasyOptions allows you to write the help text for your program *only once*, and have the described options *automatically parsed* from command line into easily readable variables, *without complicated API*.
-EasyOptions was development after discontentment with the existing solutions for option parsing in Bash and Ruby.
+EasyOptions was developed after discontentment with the existing solutions for option parsing in Bash and Ruby.
 It was conceived with the following guidelines in mind:

   * Avoid duplication of source code documentation, help text and options specification.
   * Have the option values parsed into easily readable variables.